Molecular Genetic Pathology Fellowship Program

 - To become thoroughly familiar with the theory, performance, clinical interpretation and cost-effective utilization of molecular assays in inherited, infectious and neoplastic diseases and to develop facility at providing a clinical consultative liaison based on this knowledge.

-- To become competent in laboratory preparation and handling of nucleic acids using current technologies and instrumentation.
+- To become familiar with laboratory preparation and handling of nucleic acids using current technologies and instrumentation.
 This includes genomic DNA and RNA preparation from peripheral blood, tissue and archival samples, restriction endonuclease digestion, polymerase chain reaction (PCR) amplification from DNA and RNA, DNA sequencing, and other molecular hybridization assays as necessary and appropriate for clinical application or research.

 - To become familiar with basic administrative, technical, safety and quality control issues important for the operation of a clinical laboratory service in the area of Molecular Genetic Pathology .